• Skip to primary navigation

 Home >> Morocco

+Harira is a traditional hearty Moroccan soup with bold flavors and is very simple to make.
 Are you looking for a hearty vegetarian soup that will put "meat" on your bones?
-Then this Moroccan chickpea and lentil soup (Harira) is just for you.
+Then this Moroccan chickpea and lentil soup is just for you.

 a pot of moroccan lentil soup, two bowls of soup, a plate of cilantro and a plate of naan

-You see, according to a student from Morocco who attends the university where I work, this is a typical dish to eat during Ramadan.
+According to a student from Morocco who attends the university where I work, this is a typical dish to eat during Ramadan.
 It is what you eat at sunset to break the fast.
 If you want to eat this as Moroccans do traditionally during Ramadan, eat harira with the small sesame based cookies known as chebakia.
 Although harira is closely affiliated with the holiday, people still make it year round.
+I like to serve mine with pita bread or some Moroccan bread or khobz.

 When you dig into a bowl of this Moroccan chickpea and lentil soup (Harira) you won't need anything else.
 It's that satisfying.
 Harira recipes vary from family to family, so while my recipe doesn’t use any meat, feel free to add your favorite meat.
 Between lamb, chicken, or beef, you have many options to add-on this yummy base.
 This soup reheats beautifully, and also freezes well.